What Is ERP Integration? A Complete Explanation

 You can develop a powerful strategy over time by working through the following questions in sequential order (and on a recurring cadence, such as every 6 months):

-If it’s, say, to make existing processes more efficient, you might be able to rely on your in-house integration team to implement and maintain the solution.
-On the other hand, if it’s to innovate a finance or sales-related process, you should probably look to involve the business team (as they likely understand the process and the associated applications the best).
+If it’s to make existing processes more efficient, your in-house integration team can implement and maintain the solution.
+If it’s to innovate a finance or sales-related process, involve the business team.
+They likely understand the process and associated applications best.

 Answering this question can help you pinpoint the applications you need to connect your ERP system with and the teams that need to get involved.